Emptik/follow-my-budget/README.md

 # Follow My Budget
 Follow My Budget is a budget calculator, mostly built in javascript.<br/>
-It enables you to add your incomes and expenses for the current month and show you the total amount and percentages.<br/>
+It enables you to add your incomes and expenses for the current month and show you the total amount and percentages.

 *It is visible at this adress*:
 - [Follow My Budget](https://follow-my-budget.herokuapp.com/)